TheQwertyMan/StopItDoesntExist/README.md

 If you pay someone to host it for you just tell them to host this script at this point

-Now you have to install node and the discord api to host the bot
+Now you have to install node,discord api and nodemon to host the bot

 Node: https://nodejs.org/en/

 Discord api: After you install node type this in the cmd: `npm install discord.js`

+Nodemon: After you install node type this in the cmd: `npm i -g nodemon`

 Now go into the directory you have `index.js` with cmd and type: `nodemon --inspect index.js`